Create a Website Account - Manage notification subscriptions, save form progress and more.

 Contact information depends on the location of the property:

-Calls to the Fraud and Audit Hotline are handled through voice recorded instructions followed by 3 minutes of recording time for callers to report their concerns.
+Phone calls to 931-648-6166 are handled through voice recorded instructions followed by 3 minutes of recording time for callers to report their concerns.

 The Internal Audit department will gather sufficient information to determine the appropriate action needed.
 Depending on the nature of the issue, the report may be referred to another City department.
 Each report is unique and is investigated to the fullest extent possible with the information provided.